LRSORRENTI/Node.js_Maximillian_Schwarzmuller/README.md

 Who this course is for:
-Beginner or advanced web developers who want to dive into backend (server-side) development with NodeJS Everyone who's interested in building modern, scalable and high-performing web applications Experienced NodeJS developers who want to dive into specific features like using GraphQL with NodeJS
+Beginner or advanced web developers who want to dive into backend (server-side) development with NodeJS Everyone who's interested in building modern, scalable and high-performing web applications Experienced NodeJS developers who want to dive into specific features like using GraphQL with NodeJS.